-My name is Madison Douglas and I am an assistant professor in Earth and Planetary Science at UC Berkeley.
-I am interested in how landscapes form and how biological, chemical, and physical processes alter landscapes through time through the field of geomorphology.
-In particular, much of my current research focuses on river systems, which are important links between biogeochemical cycles on the continents and in Earth’s oceans.
-Rivers also are very important resources for people all around the world, providing food, transportation, and also posing hazards from flooding and erosion.
-My research develops understanding of the processes that shape rivers and other landscape features so that we can accurately predict the effects of climate change to better engineer and conserve landscapes for societal benefit.
+My name is Madison Douglas and I am an assistant professor in Earth and Planetary Science at the University of California, Berkeley.
+I am interested in how landscapes form and how biological, chemical, and physical processes alter landscapes through time.
+This academic discipline is called geomorphology.
+My current research focuses on river systems, which are important links between the continents and in Earth’s oceans.
+Rivers are also very important resources for people all around the world, providing food, transportation, and recreation.
+River also pose hazards from flooding and erosion, threatening communities and vital infrastructure.
+I seek to understand the processes that shape rivers and other landscape features so that we can accurately predict the effects of climate change and better engineer and conserve landscapes for societal benefit.

 Permafrost landscape mechanics